 When filing your personal injury lawsuit, you need to keep quite a few things in mind in order to get the compensation owed to you.
 One of the main things to remember is deadlines.
 Personal injury lawsuits have a statute of limitations in Maine, and if you fail to file on time, there’s no way to fix it apart from inventing a time machine.
 Learn how long you have to file your lawsuit in Maine, and discover how a good personal injury lawyer can help.

 Like all other states, Maine has a statute of limitations for how long you can wait to file a personal injury claim.
-Beginning from the date your injury occurs, you have up to six years to file your claim.
-That is, by far, one of the most generous time limits in the country, but the same consequences apply if you wait more than six years.
-If you miss your deadline, you’ll likely be unable to bring the issue to court at all.
+Beginning from the date your injury occurs, you will usually have up to six years to file your claim, but keep in mind there are some exceptions to this rule.
+That is, by far, one of the most generous time limits in the country, but if you miss your deadline, you’ll likely be unable to bring the issue to court at all.

 Comparative Fault in Maine